Frequently Asked Questions

 The District is a public or governmental entity.
 In 1959, the Idaho Legislature passed legislation allowing for the creation of auditorium districts in Idaho.
 Upon passage of the legislation, a district was formed in Boise for the purpose of building a civic facility for the community.

 The District owns and operates Boise Centre, Idaho’s largest convention center.
 The District’s first building, Boise Centre opened in January 1990 with 50,000 square feet of meeting and event space.
 In 2014, The District began a multi-phase convention center expansion project that added 12 meeting rooms and 36,000 square feet of space.
-The expansion was completed in mid-2017 and Boise Centre offers meeting and event planners 31 meeting rooms and 86,000 square feet of space.
+The expansion was completed in mid-2017 and Boise Centre features 86,000 square feet of meeting and event space and accommodates groups of up to 2,000 people.

 The District receives its revenue from a 5% room tax paid by travelers and collected by hotels, motels and other lodging properties within the District’s boundaries.
 None of the District’s revenue comes from property tax, sales tax, levies, or fees or paid by local residents.
 The District is prohibited by law access to property tax revenues.